heseltime/heseltime.github.io/pages/rDai.md

 ### Prerequisite Studies

 Please don't ask why I do things in complicated ways!
-During my [SE Bachelor's](/rDse) I enrolled in university coursework from the AI curriculum, both Bachelor's and Master's level, and then formally entered into the Masters on the basis of my college Bachelor's - requiring some preliminary coursework from the AI Bachelor's.
+During my [SE Bachelor's](/rDse) I enrolled in university coursework from the AI curriculum, both Bachelor's and Master's level, and then formally entered into the Master's on the basis of my college Bachelor's - requiring some preliminary coursework from the AI Bachelor's.
+All while already working after college, which yes, did add a stress factor, so if you are planning a similar route, probably best to go it more linearly.
+But sometimes these things just come a certain way.

 #### Pre I (Bachelor's AI content in parallel to SE Bachelor's)

-Please don't ask why I do things in complicated ways!
+So yes, please don't ask why I do things in complicated ways!

 * ML (Machine Learning) Supervised Techniques